CloudSlang/docs/tutorial/04_lesson.rst

 Outputs
 -------

 In the outputs section we put any information we want to send back to the calling flow.
 In our case, we want to return whether the requested address was already taken.
 The outputs are a list of key:value pairs where the key is the name of the output and the value is the expression to be returned.
 In our case, we'll just return the value in the ``vacant`` variable.
+Outputs must be strings so we'll use the Python ``str()`` function to convert the value.

 .. code-block:: yaml

     outputs:
-      - available: ${vacant}
+      - available: ${str(vacant)}

 Notice the special ``${}`` syntax.
 This indicates that what is inside the braces is a CloudSlang expression.
-If we would have just written ``vacant``, it would be understood as a string literal.
+If we would have just written ``str(vacant)``, it would be understood as a string literal.
 We'll see this syntax in action again in a few moments.

 For more information, see :ref:`expressions` in the DSL reference.